ebaenamar/wikidata-mcp-mirror/README.md

 3. Connect your GitHub repository
 4. Render will automatically detect the `render.yaml` file and configure the deployment
 5. Click "Create Web Service"

+After deployment, you can access your server at the URL provided by Render.com.

 ## Architecture